-It took me a couple years but finally I made it to the Balkan, the last unexplored region in Europe for me.
+It took me a couple years but finally I completed my ultimate Balkan itinerary and saw all the countries, my last unexplored region in Europe.
 If you have been keeping up with my adventures you know I visited Paris to get my ear drum fixed.
 The result was that I was not allowed to fly for two months.
-Traveling in Europe was the only option!
+Traveling in Europe by car was the only option!
 Perfect timing for a Balkan road trip of course including the best places to visit in Bosnia.

 Balkan road trip with Peugeot